-- 1. Probationary status may be granted with the approval of the major academic department with the submission of all transcripts; GRE or GMAT scores; and satisfies at least one of the requirements listed above for full admission OR - 2.
+- Probationary status may be granted with the approval of the major academic department with the submission of all transcripts; GRE or GMAT scores; and satisfies at least one of the requirements listed above for full admission OR - 2.
 Probationary status may be granted to any student who has not taken the GRE prior to the start of the semester; the GRE must be taken before the end of the semester.

-The responsibility for monitoring the probationary student's compliance with all conditions of admission rests within the department and college.
+The academic standing of entering probationary students is "probation".
+After successful completion of 12 semester credits hours with a GPA of 3.0 or better, the academic standing is updated to "good standing".
+Please see the Quality of Graduate Work section of this catalog for more information.
+The responsibility for monitoring the probationary student's compliance with all conditions of admission (leveling work, minimum grades in specific courses, tests, etc.) rests within the department and college.
 During the entire probationary period, the student is responsible for maintaining close communications with the major department and, as called upon, with the dean/director of the college or division.

 II.
-ADMISSION AS A NON-DEGREE STUDENT (citizens of the United States)

-Students who are not pursuing a degree, but who are interested in graduate work for professional or personal reasons may be admitted as non-degree student provided they present the following:
+ADMISSION AS A NON-DEGREE STUDENT (citizens of the United States) Students who are not pursuing a degree, but who are interested in graduate work for professional or personal reasons may be admitted as non-degree student provided they present the following: